What you'll have at the end

 - Backtest engine to dry-run strategies against 365 days of history

-Multi-exchange smart routing, advanced overlays (volatility-weighted, time-of-day, drawdown-aware), Lightning auto-withdraw, the funding-rate monitor, and cross-exchange alerts are gated to Pro tier.
+Multi-exchange smart routing, advanced overlays (volatility-weighted, time-of-day, drawdown-aware), on-chain smart triggers (MVRV-Z), the funding-rate monitor, and cross-exchange alerts are gated to Pro tier.
 You can add the Pro license later without re-installing anything — it's the same bot, you just paste a license token.

 Prerequisites